Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 While casinos downtown offer slightly better odds, casinos in Boulder like Sam’s Town, Green Valley Ranch, or M Resort have been shown to have the loosest slots in Vegas.

-Instead, I recommend you spend the extra $15-$20 to enjoy an enhanced experience at Wynn, Bellagio, Caesars Palace, or Cosmopolitan.
-Buffets that specialize in high-quality, single-serving food options feel more like a high-end restaurant that allows you to try a number of different dishes.
-You won’t feel the need to overindulge to get your money’s worth.
+Instead, I recommend you spend the extra $20-$30 to enjoy an enhanced experience at Wynn, Bellagio, Caesars Palace, or Cosmopolitan.
+Buffets that specialize in high-quality, single-serving food options feel more like a high-end restaurant that allows you to try an array of different dishes.

 Agreeing to a timeshare presentation: If you’re a couple, then you’re likely to be approached by timeshare salespeople.
 Their goal is to entice you to attend a high-pressure sales pitch and property tour in exchange for show tickets, or other carrots.